-Some of the major challenges facing developing countries are providing an equitable standard of living, adequate food, clean water, safe shelter and energy, a healthy and secure environment, an educated public, and satisfying jobs for present and future generations (Kanayo, Kizito, peace, measuring progress, and accountability (Jaiyesimi, September 2016).
+Some of the major challenges facing developing countries are providing an equitable standard of living, adequate food, clean water, safe shelter and energy, a healthy and secure environment, an educated public, and satisfying jobs for present and future generations (Kanayo, Kizito, &Udefuna, 2013).
+Much like the Millenium Development Goals (MDGs), the Sustainable Development Goals have also faced several challenges on their way to implementing the 17 goals outlined by the United Nations.
+According to Jaiyesimi 2016, the major challenges that need to be addressed for achieving sustainable development in Africa are finances, maintaining peace, measuring progress, and accountability (Jaiyesimi, September 2016).
 The focus of this paper is ofmaintaining peace; a phenomenon that has become increasingly hard to achieve with the rise of religious crisis.
 And peace is crucial to development and thus, sustainable development.